CAS Computer Replacement Program (CCRP) Policy

 - Temporary Employees

 When a faculty or staff member’s payroll is split between two or more CAS departments, eligibility for computer replacement will be in the department that pays the majority of the FTE.
-If FTE is split evenly between two participating departments, the department managers and employee discuss which department will be the employee’s home department.
+If FTE is split evenly between two participating departments, the department manager from each department and the employee discuss which department will be the employee’s home department.
 The chosen department will remain the employee’s main department for CCRP purposes.

 New Faculty with start-up funds for computing equipment will be incorporated into the CCRP four years after their initial purchase.